How to Wash Red Wine Stains?

 So how do we clean up the stains?

+If laundry detergent and a washing machine aren't readily accessible at the time of the stain, hydrogen peroxide is a good go-to for a quick pre-treatment.
 Wine stains are adversaries to hydrogen peroxide, which is lucky-for-us, a common household item and is an excellent and natural (Still use with caution!
 It is technically an aggressive oxidizer).
 The consumer-grade of hydrogen peroxide is 3% peroxide and 97% water to make it relatively safe.